 What motifs are these?

 The motifs in question are small three-dimensional structures found in proteins.
 Typically they are loop-shaped, three to seven amino acid residues in length, and are generally stabilized by backbone — and in some cases side-chain — hydrogen bonds.
-More well-known examples include Beta Turns and Schellman Loops; others involving main-chain hydrogen-bonds include AlphaBeta Loops and Beta Bulge Loops, and those involving side-chain hydrogen bonds include Turns, Loops and Motifs with Asx, Ser/Thr or Cys residues.
-In the Nests and Niches the three-dimensional structure is generally stabilized by linkages to counter-ions or to delta-positive or delta-negative atoms.
-The original exemplars of these structures are quite common, although some variants (e.g. those involving Cys) may be less so.
+More well-known examples include Beta Turns and Schellman Loops; others involving main-chain hydrogen-bonds include Beta Bulge Loops, and those involving side-chain hydrogen bonds include Turns, Loops and Motifs with Asx or Ser/Thr residues.
+In some motifs the three-dimensional structure can also be stabilized by linkages to partially charged atoms of ligands.
+Although some of the motifs were described some time ago, there are several interesting more recent additions.

-What does the facility provide?
+What do the facilities provide?

-The facility provides different ways of looking at the motifs in the context of a particular protein.
+The original facility provides different ways of looking at the motifs in the context of a particular protein.
 You can list the motifs in a protein, see them in the context of the secondary or tertiary structure, and examine the three-dimensional structure of a specific motif and its hydrogen bonds in atomic detail.
 You can search for proteins with motifs near active sites or near ligands, search for proteins with motifs having a particular amino acid sequence pattern, or perform searches for overlapping motifs or motifs of one or the other main-chain enantiomeric forms.
 Summaries of amino acid compositions and dihedral angles are also available.
 A description of the facility has been published in BMC Bioinformatics (2009) 10:60.

 Click on the thumbnails below for screen-shots illustrating features of the facility.